MUltseq v2.0-1-gcd9dad0

 collect_hyps(Proof, MinHypotheses)

-Gathers all hypotheses occurring in Proof
+Gathers all hypotheses occurring in Proof and returns a

-minimized list of hypotheses in MinHypotheses
+minimized list of hypotheses in MinHypotheses.